JuliaDynamics/Agents.jl/docs/src/tutorial.md

 ## Seeding and Random numbers

 Each ABM in Agents.jl contains a random number generator (RNG) instance that can be obtained with `abmrng(model)`.
-For performance and reproducibility reasons, one should never use `rand()` without using the RNG, thus throughout our examples we use `rand(abmrng(model))` or `rand(abmrng(model), 1:10, 100)`, etc.

-Another benefit of this approach is deterministic models that can be run again and yield the same output.
+A benefit of this approach is making models deterministic so that they can be run again and yield the same output.
 To do this, always pass a specifically seeded RNG to the model creation, e.g. `rng = Random.MersenneTwister(1234)` and then give this `rng` to the model creation.

+For reproducibility and performance reasons, one should never use `rand()` without using the RNG, thus throughout our examples we use `rand(abmrng(model))` or `rand(abmrng(model), 1:10, 100)`, etc.

 ## An educative example